A-Hebbes/blog2/README.md

 ## Code Institute Walkthrough

 The code institute project walkthrough 'I Think Therefore I Blog' formed the basis for this project.
 I used it to guide me through the steps of development and to inform my use of Django and Bootstrap in particular.

+## Mentor

+Tim Nelson became my mentor after the initial submission of this project, but his advice through my work on project 5 greatly helped in understanding the requirements of this project for resubmission.
+In particular his advice on creating apps and models was invaluable.
+Also, his guidance on automatically creating ERDs was of considerable benefit.

 ## Course Leader